sourceallies/event-source-blog/blog/blog.md

 - In this example delivery invoice listener is added to the system as a cross domain listener.
 To setup cross domain listener in shipment department, listener needs to listen to shipment event queue and create an account command.
 When the event occurs, shipment department will receive the event, validates, processes, saves the event, and adds the shipment events in the queue.
 Then job of delivery invoice listener is to listen to events in queue and send command to account handler with `shipmentId` when shipment event has `Delivered` status.
 This way account department will process to charge the specific account only for delivered shipment.

-- To set up cross domain listener in account department, listener needs to listen to the both shipment command and account command when event occurs.When the event occurs, account department will receive the event, validates, processes,sends command to the shipment department for the given account.
+- To set up cross domain listener in account department, listener needs to listen to the both shipment command and account command when event occurs.
+When the event occurs, account department will receive the event, validates, processes, sends command to the shipment department for the given account.

 #### Accounting Payment Handler

 Users will need a way to settle their accounts.
 There is a Hapi payment handler that allows clients to post payments.
-Similar to the shipment handlers, the payment handler is responsible for validating the stucture of a payment request and acknowledging receipt to the client.
+Similar to the shipment handlers, the payment handler is responsible for validating the structure of a payment request and acknowledging receipt to the client.
 Valid commands are published to the account command queue for further processing.

 #### Accounting Command Listener